namberino/namberino.github.io/content/posts/esxiargs.md

 This was also compiled for `GNU/Linux 2.6.8` which is a pretty old version of Linux.

-This is pretty weird.
-The binary still has `debug_info not stripped`.
+The weird thing here is that the binary still has `debug_info not stripped`.
 Typically, malware authors would strip the binary of the debugging information which would make reverse engineering their malware a whole lot more difficult.
+This malware, however, still has all the debugging information as it has not been stripped.
 This means that all the functions still have the symbols and there's still information from `GCC` about how this program was compiled.

 Next, I ran `strings` on the binary: